ssec/polar2grid/py/polar2grid/doc/source/installation.rst

 ============

-Polar2Grid is released as an all-in-one tarball for enterprise linux systems.
+Polar2Grid is released as an all-in-one tarball for Enterprise Linux systems.
 The tarball, or software bundle, provided by the CSPP team includes a python runtime and all of the necessary third-party software to run the features provided by Polar2Grid.
 The tarball uses bash scripts for conveniently